USS Bataan (LHD-5): 2005: Hurricane Katrina

 Bataan provided relief to the victims of category-4 Hurricane Katrina.
 She was positioned near New Orleans prior to Katrina making landfall on 29 August 2005, and began relief operations the following day.
 The ship's helicopters were among the first to provide damage assessment.
 They went on to transport over 1,600 displaced persons to safety.
 Bataan delivered more than 100,000 lb of cargo and 8,000 USgal of fresh water to the area.
 The ship served as a base for two fly-away medical teams, consisting of 84 medical professionals, who provided emergency medical care in New Orleans.

 2005: Evaluation of V-22 Osprey

+Bataan with V-22 Ospreys on board, 18 June 2005.

 Bataan served as a naval testbed for the evaluation of the V-22 Osprey tiltrotor aircraft in September 2005.
 This work included OPEVAL II operational and live fire tests, and was accomplished with eight Ospreys.
 In 2009, Bataan became the first Navy ship to host an operational squadron of V-22 rotorcraft when she embarked ten Ospreys of the VMM-263.

 2008: Hurricane Gustav

+Bataan underway to participate in a hurricane exercise, 2 September 2008.

 In September 2008, Bataan participated in the HURREX exercise where the U.S. Second Fleet directed tests designed to evaluate the ship's ability to respond to humanitarian assistance and disaster relief needs during the 2008 hurricane season.
 She was ordered to be prepared to deploy in the event that the Navy was directed to provide assistance to civilian authorities after Hurricane Gustav came ashore.